Djaler/vue-promise-dialogs/README.md

 # Vue Promise Dialogs

 > A tiny & modern library that allows you to work with dialogs as with asynchronous functions.
+[See demo](https://codepen.io/djaler/pen/xxEMZNr?editors=1010)

 ## Why?